Definition of a Sales Assessment Test

 How well can the assessment help you tell the difference between a top producer and an average (or below average producer) even before the first interview?

-The good news is, once you determine what you need to measure you can use a multi-measurement pre-hire sales assessment to increase your ability to predict a sales candidate’s ability to hit quota by 71-92%.
+The good news is, once you determine what you need to measure you can use a multi-measurement pre-hire sales assessment to increase your ability to predict a candidate’s ability to hit quota by 71-92%.

 We developed a Guide to provide a deep analysis of pre-hire sales assessments and tips on how to pick the best one for you.
 If you desire to build a high-performing sales team, it’s critically important to select the right assessment.

-For more detail on the top sales assessments, request a summary of our Definitive Guide to the Best Sales Assessments for Hiring Quota-Busting Salespeople.
+For more detail on the top assessments, request a summary of our Definitive Guide to the Best Sales Assessments for Hiring Quota-Busting Salespeople.